 3. When you're ready for a practice exam, go here.
 And remember to hit the restroom before you start.

 5. Tired of flashcards?
 Really?
 Well here's a list of all the words

 Ok, if you need to go through this quick and dirty introduction again.
 You know where to find me.

 Please silence your phones.
 We hope you enjoy the show.

-It’s also possible to have accounts where you are acting for somebody else’s benefit.
-If that’s the case, you are acting as a fiduciary.
-Fiduciary is a legal term, and it can have different meanings depending on the circumstances, but for Shmoop purposes it’s somebody who is required to act in the beneficiary’s best interest, even if that would be economically damaging to the fiduciary.
-If a husband’s wife and her sisters had inherited $50,000 from a distant uncle who struck it rich ...
+It's also possible to have accounts in which you are acting for somebody else's benefit.
+If that's the case, you are acting as a fiduciary.
+"Fiduciary" is a legal term, and it can have different meanings depending on the circumstances, but for Shmoop's purposes, it's somebody who is required to act in the beneficiary's best interest, even if that would be economically damaging to the fiduciary.
+If a husband's wife and her sisters inherited $50,000 from a distant uncle who struck it rich,...

 Looking for more?
 Why is this annoying box in the way?
 It's because you haven't paid for the course yet!